lazaronixon/react-native-turbolinks/README.md

 ```

 ### Warning
-This component only applies to projects made with react-native init or to those made with Create React Native App which have since ejected.
+- This component only applies to projects made with react-native init or to those made with Create React Native App which have since ejected.
 For more information about ejecting, please see the [guide](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md) on the Create React Native App repository.

-On android you should use `Volume UP` to show Developer Menu instead `⌘ M`.
+- On android you should use `Volume UP` to show Developer Menu instead `⌘ M`.

-React Native Turbolinks doesn't support [Fast Refresh](https://facebook.github.io/react-native/docs/fast-refresh), please disable it on React Native developer menu.
+- React Native Turbolinks doesn't support [Fast Refresh](https://facebook.github.io/react-native/docs/fast-refresh), please disable it on React Native developer menu.

+- Upload files using web forms is not widely compatible, please use a native approach for that.

 ## Basic Usage
 ```javascript